w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Knowledge on Identifying potential accessibility issues such as keyboard navigation or heading order.
+* Knowledge about identifying potential accessibility issues such as keyboard navigation or heading order.
 * Relating the findings to the principles of WCAG

 ##### Approximate duration.